Census Dots

 Native American/Other

-Of the 1,860 places in Texas, Fort Stockton is the 294th most populous.
+Fort Stockton is ranked the 313th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Stockton was ranked the 294th most populous place in the 2020 Census.

 Fort Stockton's White Population